Picto thématique

 This is a particularly effective way of speeding up page access time and reducing bandwidth costs: a server can be configured to send compressed pages (in a format similar to that of a .zip archive).
 The contents are then "unzipped" on the fly and in a totally transparent manner on the user's workstation.

-#Eco-conception #Server and performance #Development
+#Basics #Development #Server and performance #Eco-conception

 Goal